 5 Ways to Boost Your Website's Accessibility

-To truly meet and exceed web accessibility standards, it always helps to have experts in the field design and develop your solutions.
-That way, when you launch a new website, you know that your digital presence is built from the ground up to be easy for everyone to use.
+To truly meet and exceed web accessibility standards, it always helps to have your solutions designed and developed by experts in the field.
+That way, when you launch a new website, you know that your digital presence is built from the ground up to be easy-to-use for everyone.

 However, accessibility goes well beyond your site launch!
 Keeping your website accessible means taking into account all the circumstances that can keep someone from getting information they need— including having a hard time viewing images or reading text.
 So, while many web accessibility standards are met in the initial design and development of your site, others are always in the hands of your content editors.